open-turo/swift-test-drs/Sources/TestDRS/Documentation.docc/TestingStaticMembers.md

 3. Mocking static methods
 4. Verifying static method calls

-## The Challenge with Static Members
+## The Challenge with static members

 Static properties and methods in Swift are shared across all instances of a class or struct.
 This means that changes made in one test can affect other tests: